kpenti/h3n2-prediction-explorer/README.md

 This is an application built using Shiny to build and test different predictive models using custom sections of a dataset.

-The main purpose of this example is to illustrate how to run Shiny apps from a remote source.
 There are many ways to download and run it:

 ```R